rballester/tthistograms/README.md

 ## TT-histograms: integral histogram compression and look-up in the tensor train format

-This is a Python implementation of the method and experiments from the paper "Tensor Decompositions for Integral Histogram Compression and Look-Up" (Rafael Ballester-Ripoll and Renato Pajarola), IEEE Transactions on Visualization and Computer Graphics (to appear).
+This is a Python implementation of the method and experiments from the paper ["Tensor Decompositions for Integral Histogram Compression and Look-Up"](http://ieeexplore.ieee.org/document/8281540/) (Rafael Ballester-Ripoll and Renato Pajarola), IEEE Transactions on Visualization and Computer Graphics, 2018.

 ### Motivation